Computer use

 googleClientAdapter + completionsRunAdapter{ type: 'computer_use_preview', computer_use_preview: {...} } (Assistants API)gemini-2.5-flash

-openRouterClientAdapter + completionsRunAdapter{ type: 'computer_use_preview', computer_use_preview: {...} } (Assistants API)GLM, Qwen-VL, Kimi-VL, Gemini Flash via OpenRouter
+openRouterClientAdapter + completionsRunAdapter{ type: 'computer_use_preview', computer_use_preview: {...} } (Assistants API)GLM, Qwen-VL, Kimi-VL, Gemini Flash, Gemma 4 via OpenRouter

 The Responses API path uses the shorter { type: 'computer' } shape; the Assistants API path uses the longer { type: 'computer_use_preview', computer_use_preview: {...} } shape.
 Supercompat translates both into whatever the provider actually expects on the wire.